-The General Occupational Technology curriculum provides individuals with an opportunity to upgrade their skills and to earn an associate degree by taking courses suited for their occupational interests and/or needs.
+The General Occupational Technology curriculum provides individuals with an opportunity to upgrade skills and to earn an associate degree, diploma, and/or certificate by taking courses suited for their occupational interests and/or needs.

 I. General Education.
-Degree programs must contain a minimum of 15 semester hours including at least one course for each of the following areas: humanities/fine arts, behavioral/social sciences; natural sciences/mathematics and a minimum of six semester hours of communications.
+Degree programs must contain a minimum of 15 semester hours including at least one course for each of the following areas: humanities/fine arts, social/behavioral sciences, and natural sciences/mathematics and a minimum of 6 semester hours of communications.

 II.
-Major Hours: A.A.S. programs must include courses which offer specific job knowledge and skills.
-Work experience, including cooperative education, practicum's, and internships, may be included in associate in applied science degrees up to a maximum of eight semester hours of credit.
+Major Hours: AAS, diploma and certificate programs must include courses which offer specific job knowledge and skills.
+Work-based learning may be included in associate in applied science degrees up to a maximum of 8 semester hours of credit.

 III.
 Other Required Hours.
-A college may include courses to meet graduation or local-employer requirements in an associate in applied sciences program.
+A college may include courses to meet graduation or local employer requirements in a certificate, diploma, or associate in applied science program.
 These curriculum courses shall be selected from the Combined Course Library and must be approved by the System Office prior to implementation.
 Restricted, unique, or free elective courses may not be included as other required hours.

 GOT students must apply for graduation one semester prior to completing the program.